List of Disney's Beauty and the Beast characters: Monsieur D'Arque

 Monsieur D'Arque is the owner of the local insane asylum, the Maison de Lunes.
 Gaston bribes him to take part in a scheme to blackmail Belle into marrying him in which D'Arque will threaten to have Belle's rather eccentric father Maurice sent to the madhouse.
+He does get impressed with Gaston's scheme.
 After Belle returns from the Beast's castle, Monsieur D'Arque appears to collect Maurice as Gaston, Le Fou, and most of the villagers are present.
 However, Belle stops him when she proves her father's sanity by revealing the Beast's existence to the villagers with the magic mirror.

 He also appears in the 2017 version.
 He only appears after Gaston demands that Maurice be put into the asylum and also tries to lock up both Maurice and Belle on Gaston's orders while being told to make sure they don't get out.
 Monsieur D'Arque is dumbfounded when he discovers that the two had managed to escape.
 As Belle rides off, Maurice asks a dumbfounded Monsieur D'Arque if he has children.